 Generic Advice #4: Use Social media for brand awareness

 “Organic lead generation” typically means SEO, however, some marketers also include leads gained from social media that you didn’t pay for as organic leads.
+This can include anything from LinkedIn posts and social media marketing to word-of-mouth referrals from online communities.
 So, we’ll cover that here.

 Many marketers suggest that you figure out where your target audience hangs out and build a presence there as a way to drive organic leads.
 We used this process ourselves to grow our blog to 32,977 unique visitors in 5 months using only content promotion via communities.
 However, as you’ll notice, we increased traffic — not leads.